 If leads are slipping through the net, this could well be where.
 The marketing to sales handover process (and the handback process) needs to be watertight to ensure operational efficiency and provide a seamless buyer experience.

 Leads and prospects move back and forth across lifecycle stages all the time.
 Without a feedback and reporting mechanism, you'll quickly lose track of how Sales and Marketing are working together, never mind losing the leads themselves.

 A People Responsibilities document goes one step further, naming accountability.
 Together, both documents form a code of conduct you can use to manage and improve the relationship between sales and marketing going forwards.

 To go with a HubSpot analogy, each business unit forms a critical component in what can be imagined as a flywheel, with Marketing drawing in and engaging prospects, Sales nurturing and closing them, and both departments working together to delight their customers and predictably, repeatably, close new business.

 Have you diagnosed a breakdown between your sales and marketing operations?
-To discover how to join the dots between sales, marketing, and services and generate leads that close, download our free ebook below.
+To discover how to join the dots between sales and marketing and generate leads that close, download our free sales ebook below.